yasserlamsaougar/Books/README.md

 ## Setup

+1.install git (jspm needs it here is a quick link https://git-scm.com/)

-1. install nodejs
+2. install nodejs  (here is a quick link https://nodejs.org/en/)

-2. npm install -g jspm (install jspm globally and can be run anywhere)
+3. npm install -g jspm (install jspm globally and can be run anywhere)

-3. cd path/to/project (go the project directory)
+4. cd path/to/project (go the project directory)

-4. npm install (install all the npm dependencies)
+5. npm install (install all the npm dependencies)

-5. jspm install -y (install jspm dependencies and apply default answer when prompted)
+6. jspm install -y (install jspm dependencies and apply default answer when prompted)

 ## Run